SFDO-Community-Sprints/indicators-documentation/docs/recipes/Use-Case-Indicators-for-Monitoring-&-Evaluation.md

 Making indicators easily accessible and understandable can also help to ensure that stakeholders are engaged in the evaluation process and are more likely to take the evaluation findings into account when making decisions.
 This can help promote transparency, accountability, and learning, and ultimately lead to improved project outcomes.

-***
-What exactly would we need?
+## What exactly would we need?

 Choosing appropriate indicators is important for effective monitoring and evaluation, as they should be relevant, feasible, and meaningful for the program being evaluated.
 We could provide the most common indicators as options and bundle them depending on different approaches, fields, goals etc.

--> various indicator bundles for monitoring, and
+* various indicator bundles for monitoring, and

--> various indicator bundles for evaluations
+* various indicator bundles for evaluations.